Cuisine of New England: New Hampshire

 Southern New Hampshire cuisine is similar to that of the Boston area, featuring fish, shellfish, and local apples.
 As with Maine and Vermont, French-Canadian dishes are popular, including tourtière, which is traditionally served on Christmas Eve, and poutine.
 Corn chowder is also common, which is similar to clam chowder but with corn and bacon replacing the clams.
 Portsmouth is known for its orange cake.
+Chicken Tenders originated in Manchester.